Xi'an Jiaotong - Liverpool University – Applied Linguistics

 Join the Department of Applied Linguistics, within the School of Humanities and Social Sciences at China’s leading Joint Venture university.
 Located in Suzhou, China, Xi’an Jiaotong-Liverpool University (XJTLU) is a young, dynamic and EMI university founded in 2006, and is a unique collaborative institution and first joint-venture university in China to offer both UK (University of Liverpool) and Chinese (Ministry of Education) accredited undergraduate degrees for more than 100 programmes.
 XJTLU also aims to become truly research-led and has committed significant investment into research development and the expansion of master’s and PhD student numbers on campus.
 The university has over 18,000 students and nearly 1000 academic staff representing in excess of 90 nationalities.
 For detailed information about the university, please visit www.xjtlu.edu.cn

 The Department of Applied Linguistics is a research-intensive environment with two MA programmes: the MA in TESOL and MA in Applied Linguistics (with a Specialisation in Multilingualism), which also contributes a Linguistics pathway on four UG programmes.
-We are also currently developing an Applied Linguistics Research Laboratory, for Psycholinguistic and Phonetic research, with eye tracking technology.
+We also have a Language and Cognition Research Laboratory, for Psycholinguistic and Phonetic research, with eye tracking technology.

 RESPONSIBILITIES AND DUTIES